-Marine Lance Corporal Thomas “Tommy” Parker was on his first deployment when he lost both of his legs in an IED blast in Sangin, Afghanistan on December 11, 2010.
+Marine Lance Corporal Thomas “Tomy” Parker was on his first deployment when he lost both of his legs in an IED blast in Sangin, Afghanistan on December 11, 2010.

-Within no more than 20 feet, LCpl Parker stepped on an IED, suffering traumatic amputations of both of his legs and left fingers and forearm.
+Within no more than 20 feet, LCpl Parker stepped on an IED, resulting in the loss of both legs, his left fingers and forearm.
 The corpsman and his squad worked fervently to save his life and prepare him for his evacuation by a British Royal Marine Helicopter.

-Placed in a medically induced coma, the last thing Tommy heard before falling asleep was the British Marine telling him that everything was going to be okay.
-Awaking in Bethesda, Maryland three days later, Tommy had no idea that he had been to Landstuhl, Germany in the interim.
+Placed in a medically induced coma, the last thing Tomy heard before falling asleep was the British Marine telling him that everything was going to be okay.
+Awaking in Bethesda, Maryland three days later, Tomy had no idea that he had been to Landstuhl, Germany in the interim.

 LCpl Parker remained at Walter Reed National Medical Center at Bethesda for 2 months, enduring surgeries and rehabilitation before being transferred to Balboa Naval Medical Center in San Diego where he was treated for 21 months before retiring on November 28, 2012 and returning home to Ronan, Montana.

 Tomy now works on an on-call basis for a company that conducts leadership development training for corporations and professional sports teams.
 He intends to go to college but is currently focusing on work, nonprofit efforts and family.